edirpedro/docstrap/manual/docs/03-Aditional-Elements.md

-Aditional elements
+Aditional Elements
 ==================================================

-> You can use all the elements from <a href="http://twitter.github.com/bootstrap" target="_blank">Twitter Bootstrap</a> documentation or even any HTML tag.
+> You can use all the elements from <a href="http://getbootstrap.com" target="_blank">Twitter Bootstrap</a> documentation or even any HTML tag.
 Here are some usefull elements.

 Alerts
 --------------------------------------------------